Skip to contents

 • exitProbLower: A vector of length \(K + 1\).
 The first element is the probability of stopping for futility in Phase 2; the remaining elements are the probabilities of stopping for futility at each look in Phase 3.

-• selectAsBest: A vector of length \(M\) containing the probability that each active arm is selected to move on to Phase 3.
+• selectionProb: A vector of length \(M\) containing the probability that each active arm is selected at rank rankp0.

 Details

 The function assumes a multivariate normal distribution for the Wald statistics.
-The "best" arm is defined as the active arm with the largest Z-statistic at the end of Phase 2 among designs that continue beyond the phase-2 analysis.
+Among designs that continue beyond the Phase-2 analysis, the carried-forward arm is the one with rank rankp0 based on the p-value of the Z-statistic at the end of Phase 2.

 Decision Rules: